swhitley/WDLookup/README.md

 The query results will be used to lookup the data in the highlighted cells and translate the data if it matches the first column of the query.
 The translation will update each selected cell with data from the second column in the query.
 If a translation cannot be made, the cell will be highlighted in yellow.

 The reverse lookup feature reverses the process without any change to the query.
-The reverse lookup performs a lookup in reverse (the second field is the selector and the first field is the translation), it does not simply undo the results of the previous operation.
+The reverse lookup performs a lookup in reverse (the second field is the selector and the first field is the translation); it does not simply undo the results of the previous operation.

 [![Watch the video](https://img.youtube.com/vi/bCCusSF4GGA/maxresdefault.jpg)](https://www.youtube.com/watch?v=bCCusSF4GGA)